hcilab/wams/README.md

   clientScripts: ["script.js"], // javascript scripts (relative paths or URLs) to include by the browser
   stylesheets: ["styles.css"], // css styles to include by the browser
   shadows: true, // show shadows of other devices
-  staticDir: path.join(__dirname, "static"), // path to directory for static files, will be accessible at app's root
   status: true, // show information on current view, useful for debugging
   title: "Awesome App", // page title
   useMultiScreenGestures: true, // enable multi-screen gestures (currently broken)